Abzwingten/RibbonCalculator/README.md

 Draft ribbon topology generator for custom planar ribbon technology audio driver for project https://www.thingiverse.com/thing:4758902

 # What is it
 This is Unity3D project, that can helps in custom ribbon headphones development.
-It can makes topology with your size parameters.
+It can generates topology with your parameters.
 It can optimize force gradient over entire ribbon, that appears by magnetic field with known curvature.
 Why Unity3D.
 It's my everyday tool.
 Initially, that project starts as OpenSCAD project, but i was not satisfied with OpenSCAD language limitations.